OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

 16. To test facebook auth flow [create a facebookapp](FacebookAuth/README.md) and get client id and secret for facebook app.
     Now go to your bot channel registartion -> configuration -> Add OAuth connection string
    - Provide connection Name : for eg `facebookconnection`.
-You'll use this name in your bot in the appsettings.json file.
+You will use this name in your bot in the appsettings.json file.
-   - Select service provider ad `facebook`
+   - Select service provider as `facebook`
    - Add clientid and secret of your facebook app that was created using Step 16.

 ### Setup code